 This short-term vocational education course is designed to provide new and incumbent workers to complete the sales transactions.
 The curriculum is modifiable for the LEP students.
-The topics covered but are not limited in accepting checks and credit cards, and completing the paperwork.
-After completing this course the student has an option to continue their education or become gratefully employed.
+The topics covered but are not limited in

-STRATEGIES IN ADAPTING TO YOUR CUSTOMER 24CE 0 UNITS
+STRATEGIES IN ADAPTING TO YOUR CUSTOMER 0 UNITS